blankspacey/trading-bot/README.md

 # Additional things

 Please, do not use this bot to trade your money if **you DO NOT understand** its content and the strategies utilized by it.

+UPDATE 17 OCT 2023: I'm no longer working on this bot and this will be an abbandoned project from now on.
+A big thank you to anyone that stumbled upon this wondeful bot of mine, I had a blast making it.